-So the reality of my story goes back to when I was a child.
-My mother was diagnosed with Multiple Sclerosis when I was a child even though she had been dealing with it for a few years at this point.
+So the beginning of my story goes back to when I was a child.
+My mother was diagnosed with Multiple Sclerosis when I was a child.
+The diagnosis was new though she had been dealing with it for a few years at this point.
 As she was learning to cope with a debilitating disease, my grandfather would bring his riding mower over to help with the yard as I had difficulty at such a young age trying to push mow our yard; it was close to a 1/3 acre lot.
 He taught me how to use the mower and proper methods and techniques to make the job less difficult.

 As I got older and was then living with my grandparents, it was time for me to start chipping in and helping them.
 Now as a young man beginning my college career, my grandfather, a WWII veteran with hip and stability issues and could no longer safely and effectively take care of his yard.
 My grandfather, Ed Fedor, was a great man but was also very meticulous and at times hard to please.
 He would sit on the porch and watch me work and in a sense manage my workflow so that I was "doing it right".
 He taught me to do most of my trimming first and I had to make sure to do 2 to 3 passes around the perimeter to throw grass clippings away from the house and flower beds and I always had to push mow the ditches for safety.

-Our age difference often made it so he didn't understand me, but I respected this man and looked up to him.
-He helped teach me the fundamentals of lawn care and making the property look professionally taken care of.
+Our age difference often made it so he didn't understand me.
+We gave each other guff, and I would holler GRANPAAAAA drawn out like and about twice as loud as a normal person should; he'd look at me and shake his head.
+He must of thought I was an oddball.
+The truth behind the goofiness; I respected this man and looked up to him and he ultimately helped teach me the fundamentals of lawn care and making the property look professionally cared for.

 Mission to Please

 My grandmother, or GRANDMAAAAA as I would tease her, was the other side to this coin.
-She was equally a hard ass as her husband and was the other reason their yard was always in good shape.
-She was always busy and always trying to work and wouldn't do something unless it was "done right".
-I previously had mentioned that my grandfather would watch my work to make sure I was doing a good job, but in all honesty, I really believe it was my Grandma Donna that was the pickier of the two and the primary reason that I am as adamant about the quality of work I and my company produce.
+She was equally a hard ass, especially if you got on her bad side, and was the other reason their yard was always in good shape.
+She would always remain busy and always try to work in her flower garden and tend to her rose bushes.
+She wouldn't do something unless it was "done right" and meticulously cared for her domain.
+I previously had mentioned that my grandfather would watch my work to make sure I was doing a good job, but in all honesty, I really believe it was my Grandma Donna that was the pickier of the two and the primary reason that I am as adamant about the quality of work Envy Lawn Care produces.

-She was such a strong woman, always caring for her loved ones and stepping up to the challenge to take care of those she loved.
+She was such a strong woman, always caring for her loved ones and stepping up to challenges.
+She was always there for family and was the first to take care of those she loved.
 She put her whole self into everything she did.
-I try every day to even slightly emulate her greatness and impact she had on the lives she touched.
+Every day I try to emulate her even if slightly, but I feel as if my efforts still pail in comparison to her greatness and the impact she had on the lives she touched.

 As my grandpa continued to age and needed more care, it was my grandma that stepped up and tried to take care of things when I was no longer living with them.
-She was very passionate about her landscaping, flower beds, and bushes.
-She loved her rose bushes, her butterfly bushes, crepe myrtles, geraniums which she would take in and out of her sunroom seasonally and her favorite outdoor wave petunias.
+As prefaced before she was passionate about her landscaping, and keeping her flower beds and bushes in immaculate condition.
+She loved her rose bushes, her butterfly bushes, crepe myrtles, and even geraniums which she would take in and out of her sunroom seasonally.
+She also loved all the deep purples and blues of her favorite outdoor wave petunias.